R3Conclave/conclave-core-sdk/docs/docs/security.md

 work with secret data unaccessible to the host.
 For those kinds of enclave it's sufficient to protect the signing keys rather than all data the enclave accesses.
 Other types of enclave work purely with secret data, but expect that the host isn't normally malicious: in this scenario enclaves are being used to slow down or stop attackers in the face of a hacked host network.
-It thus makes up one part of a the standard suite of security measures.
+It thus makes up one part of a standard suite of security measures.

 Because the performance/privacy tradeoff presented by side channel attacks can vary so widely, and this is an active area of academic research, the expectation is that every new Conclave version will provide new tools and tunable settings